 The best hog hunting lights must be the appropriate color, or wavelength, to prevent from spooking wild pigs.
 They also must have an adjustable intensity depending on how far away the wild pigs are.
 Here are some key features to the best hog hunting lights.

 Some night hunters prefer night vision or thermal optics over lights, but after talking to several pig hunting outfitters, we found that quality night hunting lights are far more effective than low-end night vision and thermal.
+The reason being that low quality night vision and thermal have problems with freezing pixels, while a light gives hunters camouflage and is more budget friendly.
 They recommended going with quality hog hunting lights, or saving up the money to spend $5,000+ on a quality thermal scope.

 5. Look for Signs

 When pigs come through an area, they will leave obvious signs.
 The most common one is large craters in the ground where they root sometimes as deep as 3 ft to get as much plant matter as possible out of the soil.
 If you see these signs on the property that you're pig hunting, look around for a trail and follow the trail to see where they come and where they're going.

 A trapper once taught me to follow the pig trails to find where they enter and where they leave the property.
 If there is fencing, check the fence for hair to see where they go through the fence.
 Most farmers and ranches have stranded barbed wire fence, which does a pretty good job at holding onto a couple wild pig hairs when they push through it or climb under it.
 This is how he determined where to set his traps, but it can be beneficial for you when determining where you should start pig hunting.

 Outrigger Outdoors is your trusted source for all things pig hunting.
 To learn more about hunting wild pigs and all things outdoors, we encourage you to sign up to our blog to become the Ultimate Outdoorsman.